 Nothing can completely undo sun damage, although the skin can somewhat repair itself, especially with on-going sun protection.
 So, it's never too late to begin protecting yourself from the sun.
 Your skin does change with age -- for example, you sweat less and your skin can take longer to heal, but you can delay these changes by staying out of the sun.
 Follow these tips to help prevent skin cancer:

-- Apply broad-spectrum sunscreen with a sun protection factor (SPF) of 30 or greater (for UVB protection) and zinc oxide (for UVA protection), and iron oxide (for visible and blue light) 20 minutes before sun exposure and every 2 hours thereafter, more if you are sweating or swimming.
+- Apply broad-spectrum sunscreen with a sun protection factor (SPF) of 30 or greater (for UVB protection), zinc oxide (for UVA protection), and iron oxide (for visible and blue light) 20 minutes before sun exposure and every 2 hours thereafter, more if you are sweating or swimming.
 Check the label for directions.

 - Select clothing, cosmetic products, and contact lenses that offer UV protection.